 - E. Assets, Liabilities, Deferred Outflows/Inflows of Resources and Fund Equity - 1.
 Deposits and Investments All deposits of the Town are made in board designated official depositories and are secured as required by State law [G. S. 159-31].
 The Town may designate, as an official depository, any bank or savings association whose principal office is located in North Carolina.
-Also, the Town may establish time deposit accounts such as NOW and SuperNOW accounts, money market accounts, and certificates of deposits.

-State law [G.S.
-159-30(c)] authorizes the Town to invest in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States, obligations of the State of North Carolina, bonds and notes of any North Carolina local government or public authority, obligations of certain nonguaranted federal agencies, certain high quality issues of commercial paper and bankers' acceptances, and the North Carolina Capital Management Trust (NCCMT).
-The Town's investments are reported at fair value.
-Non-participating interest earning contracts are accounted for at cost.
-The NCCMT-Government Portfolio, a SEC-registered (2a-7) external investment pool, is measured at fair value.
-The NCCMT-Term Portfolio is bond fund, has no rating and is measured at fair value.
-As of June 30, 2019, the Term portfolio has a duration of .11 years.
-Because the NCCMT Government and Term Portfolios have a weighted average maturity of less than 90 days, they are presented as an investment with a maturity of less than 6 months.
+Also, the Town may establish time deposit accounts such as NOW and SuperNOW accounts, money market accounts, and certificates of deposits. - State law [G.S.
+159-30(c)] authorizes the Town to invest in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States, obligations of the State of North Carolina, bonds and notes of any North Carolina local government or public authority, obligations of certain nonguaranteed federal agencies, certain high quality issues of commercial paper and bankers' acceptances, and the North Carolina Capital Management Trust (NCCMT).
+The Town has no investments. - 2.
+Cash and Cash Equivalents The Town pools money from several funds to facilitate disbursement and investment to maximize investment income.
+Therefore, all cash and investments are essentially demand deposits and are considered cash and cash equivalents.